 Mindfulness, like meditation or yoga, is a topic that is getting a lot of attention in the media lately.
 You know that it is an important way to combat stress and mental health problems but did you know that it can also benefit athletes performance?

 When athletes perform their best it is almost always when they are “in the zone” or completely in the moment.
 I use keywords to help cultivate this through a system I created called The Performance Mindset.
-You probably received the blue print for this when you signed up for my newsletter.
+You can access the blue print for this when you click the link.
 In summary, it involves flooding the mind with keywords, completing the element, detaching from the outcome and letting it go.
 Training mindfulness in skaters also happens off the ice.
 3 Mindfulness tools to improve your performance are: Body Scan, Box Breathing, and Mindful Stroking.

 In my private and group mental training sessions I guide skaters through a body scan, whereby they bring 100% attention to each small part of their body, noticing and being curious about any sensation that they might be experiencing without trying to change it.
 This is a passive approach that brings great awareness to the athletes body in space.
 Distracting thoughts are marked and attention is brought back to the body.